Changes in Appendix F of AC 25.1309-1B

 This is mathematically senseless, because the left side is a definite value whereas the “k” on the right side is a free index, meaning it has no definite value.
 For any given flight, for which the probability of the failure condition is Pk, the value of Pk−1 is the probability of the failure condition at the end of the prior flight (reset for repairs), but this doesn’t specify which two consecutive flights it is referring to.
 It is a generic recursive relation, and k represents an unspecified index in the range from 1 to N. The recurrence relation, given in Step 2, enables us to compute all the values P1, P2, P3, …, PN, and we can then compute the average of these values, as prescribed in the Arsenal, NPRM, and EASA versions of the calculation.
 (Refer to the description in Part I above.)
 Choosing just one of these probabilities, without specifying which one, and dividing it by N, is both underspecified and nonsensical.
 Even if the published AC were revised, say by specifying a particular value of k such as (say) k = N, this would still not equal the average of the probabilities, which is what the Arsenal, NPRM, and EASA versions are calculating in this Step, and what even the published AC itself claims (in the overview) to be computing in this Step.

-But it should be emphasized (again) that in general the re-written “calculation” described in Appendix F of the published AC cannot even be carried out, because it isn’t an executable expression.
-Also, it calls for classifying failure conditions (cutsets) as either active or latent, whereas failure conditions are generally combinations of failures, some active and some latent.
+It should be emphasized (again) that, in general, the re-written “calculation” described in Appendix F of the published AC cannot even be carried out, because it isn’t an executable expression.
+(Compare this with the expression in Step 3 in the Arsenal, described in Part I of this article above, in which the free k index is summed from 1 to N to yield the required value.)
+Also, the re-written section calls for classifying failure conditions (cutsets) as either active or latent, whereas failure conditions are generally combinations of failures, some active and some latent.
 Note that this step cannot be dealing just with elements (despite what it says), because the computed quantity from this step, after simply dividing by average flight duration in Step 4, is the final result, compared with the hazard threshold to determine compliance of the overall failure condition.

 Hence the published AC is incoherent on multiple levels, drastically different from the previous versions, and can’t be used to make any compliance showings at all.
 The only way to “fix” it would be to revert to the Arsenal/NPRM/EASA version, which (as described previously) gives a simple, straightforward, and correct calculation of the normalized average probability in all possible circumstances for both active and latent faults with any possible repair strategies, phase dependence, etc. Indeed, harmonizing on this calculation was the ostensible purpose of the new rulemaking activity in the first place.
 Also, on an administrative level, it seems questionable whether such an extensive re-writing of the key definitions in Appendix F, attempting to introduce such a fundamental change (and disharmony), should be introduced without public comment.